Get Your Kentucky Food Handlers Now!

 In jurisdictions where food handler training isn't required, earning a food handler card can give you a leg up as a job applicant.
 In these cases, online training is very convenient.
 Just be sure to choose a reputable program.

-Our food handler permit course at Learn2Serve, by 360training, is ANSI-accredited.
+Our food handler permit course at Learn2Serve, by 360training, is ANAB-accredited.
 That means it follows the highest standards for food handler training courses.

 How long does a Kentucky food handlers certificate last?